Noderrxyz/noderr-landing/NODERR_BRAND_IDENTITY_EXTRACTION.md

 ## TONE EXAMPLES (DO vs. DON'T)

 ### ✅ DO (Professional, Specific, Authoritative)
-"Noderr targets a conservative 8-15% APY backed by algorithmic trading profits, applying a 50% degradation factor to academic backtest results for sustainable long-term performance."
+"Noderrrr targets a conservative 8-28% APY backed by algorithmic trading profits, applying a 50% degradation factor to academic backtest results for sustainable long-term performance."

 ### ❌ DON'T (Generic, Vague, Hype)
 "Earn amazing yields with our revolutionary DeFi protocol!
 Join the future of finance today!"